Siege of Fort Stanwix: Siege begins

-St. Leger's artillery was held up by a tactic that was also used to slow down Burgoyne's army after the fall of Ticonderoga: Gansevoort and his men had systematically felled trees across the wooded track the expedition came down, and St. Leger needed to clear the track to make way for his artillery.
-This work occupied all but 250 of St. Leger's white men, with the actual encirclement of the fort dominated by Indians.
+St. Leger's artillery and stores were held up by the same tactic used to slow down Burgoyne's army after the surrender of Fort Ticonderoga.
+Earlier, Gansevoort had his men systematically fell trees across the Oneida Carry, creating abatises, and St. Leger needed to clear the path before his artillery could proceed.
+This work took several days and, as a result, the arrival of the artillery was delayed.